 I remember debating on it, I was nearly going to go without.
 After what felt like days (an actual hour or two) I ripped her open, sit back in rocking chair, grabbed an iced Dew and gone she was.

 The experience was one of surprise and calm, fulfilling and level.
 It was the first time I had tried something different than red vein.
 It was this experience that made me who I am today, for better or worse.
 It opened up my mind to different kratom strains and powders.
 If not for this experience, I may have not mixed at all.
 It was this first lesson that allowed me to keep my kratom dosage level.

 It all boils down to that single experience.

 My advice for you, keep an open mind.
 Don’t be afraid to try something new, try something different, it may just surprise you!

 What I took away the most from my own experience is that Green Malay is a great strain to go to and mix in your regular routine.
-I’ve talked it about many times before, I mix my kratoms.
+I’ve talked about it many times before, I mix my kratoms.
 I find it to help my tolerance, it’s something I recommend to other kratom users.

 Just because red vein kratom is stronger, that doesn’t mean you shouldn’t try Green Malay Kratom or other kratom strains.
-I love experiencing with other strains, I find a joy in it.
+I love experiencing other strains, I find joy in it.
 Perhaps you don’t and that’s fine, but if you’ve never tried it, why not give it a go?
 Who knows, you may have a great experience like I did.